Elena-Evgenia, wife of Ivan Asen I

 Elena (Елена) was the second wife of tsar Ivan Asen I of Bulgaria.
 She was the mother of tsar Ivan Asen II of Bulgaria.

 Biography

 Her antecedents are unknown.
 She is sometimes alleged to be a daughter of Stefan Nemanja of Serbia, but this relationship is questionable and would have caused various canonical impediments to marriages between their descendants.
 Elena married Ivan Asen I in 1183 at the age of thirteen.

-During the battles against Byzantine Empire, Elena was captured during Siege of Lovech in an ambush; when Ivan Asen ascended the throne as co-tsar, he sent his younger brother Kaloyan to Constantinople as hostage in exchange for Elena.
+In 1188, Elena was captured by enemy Byzantine forces during their attempted Siege of Lovech and kept in Constantinople as a hostage by Emperor Isaac II Angelos.
+When Ivan Asen ascended the throne as co-tsar, he sent his younger brother Kaloyan to Constantinople as hostage in exchange for Elena.

 By her marriage to Ivan Asen I, Elena had at least two sons: